magickme/tdd/README.md

-# tdd-node
+# tdd
-Learning test-driven development with Node, following the O'Reilly book on TDD.
+Learning test-driven development, following the O'Reilly book on TDD, and just with JS/Node to start.
+Python and Go later.